151. Which SAS function below returns an argument with

 5. %EVAL

-173. Which statement selects observations to be processed in a PROC step?
+173. Which statement selects observations to be processed in

 1. WHERE